MART - Media Arts

 MART 232.
 Game Design I (3).

 Introduces software for game development and design.
 Students learn the tools and techniques that allow them to develop their game creation skills.
 Students also learn about pivotal, successful games that changed the gaming industry over the years.
-Prerequisite(s): MART 260 and 360.
+Prerequisite(s): MART 104 and MART 261 with a C or better.

 MART 250.
 Recording I: Classical Recording Techniques (2).